forivall/tacoscript/doc/SPEC.md

 * block regex
 * Python style keyword arguments
   * should look for or create a good, standardized format for kwargs, that can be submitted as an esnext proposal.
+* Whatever custom syntax makes the parser easier to read

 ## Implementation Plan